Deli Style Coleslaw

 - In a separate medium bowl, add mayo, sugar, vinegar, mustard, onion powder, celery seed and salt.
 Whisk to combine.

 - Pour dressing over cabbage blend and toss to coat.
-Cover and refrigerate for at least 1 hour before serving (recommended at least 2 hours).
+Cover and refrigerate for at least 1 hour before serving.
 Toss again before serving.

 - Store coleslaw in an airtight container, refrigerated, for up to 3 days.